You are here

 - Ask them if they are thinking of hurting themselves or killing themselves.
 Using the words will not cause them to think or do anything to harm themselves.

 - Do not swear to secrecy, even if they ask you to.
-It is better to have a living friend who is mad at you, than a dead friend with whom you can't have a relationship anymore.
+It is better to have a living friend who is mad at you, than a friend who is no longer alive.

 - Help them find resources or professional support.
 Help them make the call.